 I have never dyed with other materials so I can’t say which material catches the color well.

-Do you always use natural ingredients to fix the colour (as mordant) when you dye Eri Silk?
+Do you always use natural ingredients to fix the color (as mordant) when you dye Eri Silk?

-Can you name the plants you use for fixing colours?
+Can you name the plants you use for fixing colors?